danielsaraivaleite/RefutationTheoremProver/README.md

 -Comments must start with #

 The refutation algorithm will read the clauses and build a proof tree.
 The theorem is proved whenever a contraction is found.
-**Output** is a YES/NO answer, the proof tree and the variables table.
+**Output** is a YES/NO answer, the proof tree and the variables table resolution.

 ## Example